tusharf5/runtime-memcache/README.md

 - Least Frequently Used Policy (LFU)
 - <s>Time Aware Least Recently Used Policy (TLRU)</s>
 - Random Eviction Policy (RR)
+- Add a warmup period for new items

 For more information on caching policies read [this](https://en.wikipedia.org/wiki/Cache_replacement_policies#LRU)